defoe-code/defoe/docs/hdfs/keysearch_articles_by_year_details.md

-# Read data from HDFS, and count number of occurrences of keywords or keysentences (by page) and group by year
+# Read EB articles from HDFS, and count number of occurrences of keywords or keysentences (by page) and group by year

 * Read data previously stored in HDFS
 * Query module: `defoe.hdfs.queries.keysearch_articles_by_year_details`